 - Expenses by Vendor

-There are several dashboard widgets too that can be used to track vendors and their performance in Core.
+There are several dashboard widgets too that can be used to track vendors and their performance in CORE.
 With the right security permissions, you can see those widgets.
-Check the Help Guide for details on dashboard widgets.
+Check CORE Help Center for details on the dashboard widgets.

 The Vendors > Performance screen can also provide important metrics and KPIs that can help you evaluate their role in your company and overall business.